Teaching Primary Australian Curriculum - The Arts PG (11337.1)

 Special assessment requirements

 Normally an aggregate mark of 50% is required to pass the unit.
+Students must also complete all assessements in order to pass the unit.
 The Unit Convener reserves the right to orally question a student on their assessment work.

 Provision of valid documentation